 President Obama said Sunday that "we need to" work out a debt deal within the next 10 days as he convened a meeting with congressional leaders, aiming to fashion a deficit reduction package that would allow the country to avoid first ever default on U.S. debt.

 Obama and the eight top House and Senate leaders assembled in the White House Cabinet Room for about 90 minutes during a rare Sunday session, less than 24 hours after House Speaker John Boehner abandoned plans to negotiate a massive $4 trillion deal for reducing the debt.
+The president and congressional leaders will resume negotiations on Monday.

 As the meeting opened, Obama and the leaders sat around the table in Sunday casual dress.
 Asked whether the White House and Congress could "work it out in 10 days," Obama replied, "We need to."